-Homemade Burrito Spice Mix
+Homemade Burrito Seasoning

+I like to use it for my Mexican lasagna which is basically a layered burrito bake, a firm staple in our house.
 For more Mexican homemade spice blends, check my chicken taco seasoning and chipotle spice mix as well.

 Ingredients